jesseevwoh/jesseevwoh/README.md

 **Business Intelligence Analyst | Data-Driven Problem Solver | Process Optimizer**

-Hi, I'm Jesse — a business intelligence analyst with a passion for solving complex operational problems through data.
+Hi, I'm Jesse, a business intelligence analyst with a passion for solving complex operational problems through data.
 I specialize in identifying the hidden friction points in day-to-day business processes and using data to remove inefficiencies and unlock performance.

 At my core, I'm a business-minded thinker who believes data is most powerful when it's actionable.
-I don’t just explore the numbers — I diagnose root causes, validate assumptions, and prescribe clear, data-informed recommendations that teams can trust and act on.
+I don’t just explore the numbers; I diagnose root causes, validate assumptions, and prescribe clear, data-informed recommendations that teams can trust and act on.

 ---